Corporate Governance

 Sika Code of Conduct (CoC)

-The Sika Code of Conduct (CoC), revised in 2022, also grants data and privacy protection.
+The Sika Code of Conduct (CoC), also grants data and privacy protection.
 According to principle 7 of the CoC, Sika employees are required to protect both sensitive business and person-related data, to the extent required or permitted by applicable local law.

 Privacy Notice

-Privacy Notice provides information on data processing activities, including information about users rights.
+The corporate website Privacy Notice (sika.com) provides information on data processing activities, including information about users' rights from a corporate perspective.

-Cookie Policy describes how Sika uses cookies and similar technologies to collect and store information when people visit the websites.
+The corporate website Cookie Notice (sika.com) describes how Sika uses cookies and similar technologies to collect and store information when people visit the website.
+Each country who has implemented a cookie preference center has its own cookie notice.

-IT Security User Policy ensures the acceptable use of IT services and the security of confidentiality, integrity and availability of Sika IT systems and business information.
-The policy gives guidance making the right decisions as user when it comes to protection of information and to comply with the IT Security requirements.
+The IT Acceptable Use Policy ensures the acceptable use of IT services and the security of confidentiality, integrity and availability of Sika IT systems and business information.
+The policy gives guidance to making the right decisions as a user when it comes to protection of information and to comply with the IT Security requirements.

 Information Security Policy

-Information Security Policy consists of a comprehensive issue-specific IT Security policy set and is part of the IT Security Management framework to manage and control relevant IT Security risks.
-IT Security policies ensure that adequate controls are in place to protect the confidentiality, integrity and availability of Sika business information and data where it is accessed, processed, transmitted, and stored.
+The Information Security Policy is the overarching policy to establish the which defines the requirement for adherence to the underlying IT Security policy framework to manage and control relevant IT Security risks.
+The IT Security policy framework ensures that adequate controls are in place to protect the confidentiality, integrity and availability of Sika business information and data where it is accessed, processed, transmitted, and stored.

 Social Media Policy